About Us

 617-264-1421

-Massachusetts College of Art - B.A.
+MA College of Art & Design - B.A.

 Bio

-For 13 years Joanne has been a practicing Critical Friends Group Coach at Brimmer and has been trained by the National School Reform Faculty.
+Joanne has been a practicing Critical Friends Group Coach at Brimmer and has been trained by the National School Reform Faculty.
 She has been a workshop presenter and panelist at the New England Art Educators Conference and at several Very Special Arts Massachusetts events.
-In her spare time, Joanne enjoys costuming, quilt making, basketry, and antiquing.
-Joanne has exhibited her fiber works in galleries in Boston and Rhode Island.

 • Photo of Louisa Connaughton